Paolaexpat reflects upon her roots.

 Roots.
 Two ideas immediately spring to mind.

-The most obvious is the roots on plants: some plants have strong roots, like oak trees, or wide-reaching, shallow roots, like jacarandas, or roots that simple dangle in the air, like the beautiful orchids in my garden.
+The most obvious is the roots on plants: some plants have strong roots, like oak trees, or wide-reaching, shallow roots, like jacarandas, or roots that simply dangle in the air, like the beautiful orchids in my garden.

 Then, I think of Black Americans coming to the coast of West Africa, visiting the dungeons at castles like Cape Coast or Elmina.
 Their forefathers were the ‘lucky’ ones who endured and survived the long trek to the coast, and the horrific boat journey across the ocean.
 Those Black Americans can never know where they came from.
 They can never really hope to find their roots.